13 Best things to do in Krakow:

 For more details on visiting St Mary’s Basilica check out the official website here.

 Looking for something a little more relaxing whilst in Krakow?
 Then why not take a little cruise down the River Wisla.
 If you go to the banks of the river close to Wewel Castle you will find a variety of boats offering leisurely cruises.
 On board you can sit back and relax enjoying the informative commentary whilst enjoying a drink from the bar.

 One of the most visited attractions in Poland is the fabulous Wieliczika Salt Mine.
 This place is incredible!
 Inside you will find a labyrinth of corridors and chambers 327 metres underground all carved out of the rock salt.
 This place is just 14 km from the centre of Krakow and can easily be reached via public transport or organised tour.

 For more details why not check out my guide to visiting the Wieliczika Salt Mine here.

 9. Rynek Underground Museum

 Most people walk around Rynek Glówny completely oblivious to what is underneath the square.
-Back in 2005 excavations took place on the eastern side of Krakow’s main square, originally supposed to have been completed within 6 months; the project was extended and took a further 5 years to complete.
+Back in 2005 excavations took place on the eastern side of Krakow’s main square.
+Originally supposed to have been completed within 6 months; the project was extended and took a further 5 years to complete.

 Today a museum underneath the Cloak Hall displays a treasure trove of knowledge of Krakow’s historic past with a mix of artefacts and restored archaeological exhibits.
 This is an excellent museum giving a great insight into medieval Krakow including how best to bury vampires!
-Along with various exhibits there are many interactive stations and light shows as well as holographic displays, defo something different to do whilst in Krakow!
+Along with various exhibits there are many interactive stations and light shows as well as holographic displays.
+Definately something different to do whilst in Krakow!